Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Introduction

 \section{Introduction}

-If $X$ is a compact Riemannian manifold of dimension $n$ and $\psi$ is a Laplace eigenfunction on $X$ satisfying $\Delta\psi+\lambda^2\psi=0$, we are interested in the bound of the integral of $\psi$ over a submanifold $Y$ of dimension $d$.
+Let $X$ be a compact Riemannian manifold of dimension $n$ and let $\Delta$ denote the Laplace-Beltrami operator on $X$.
+If $\psi$ is a Laplace-Beltrami eigenfunction on $X$ satisfying $\Delta\psi+\lambda^2\psi=0$ with $\lambda>0$, we are interested in the bound of the integral of $\psi$ over a submanifold $Y$ of dimension $d$.
 We normalize $\psi$ by $\|\psi\|_2=1$.
-Zelditch \cite{zelditch1992kuznecov} provides the general bounds
+Zelditch \cite{zelditch1992kuznecov} provided the local bound in general